fsantanna-no/ce0-old/README.md

 ### Constructor

-A constructor creates a value of a [user type](TODO) given one subtype and its
+A constructor creates a value of a [user type](TODO) given one subcase and its
 argument:

 ```
 True ()                 -- value of type Bool
 False                   -- () is optional
-Car (True,())           -- subtype Car holds a tuple
+Car (True,())           -- subcase Car holds a tuple
 ```

 ### Discriminator

-A discriminator accesses the value of a [user type](TODO) as one of its subtypes.
+A discriminator accesses the value of a [user type](TODO) as one of its subcases.
-It suffixes the value with a dot `.`, a subtype identifier, and an exclamation mark `!`:
+It suffixes the value with a dot `.`, a subcase identifier, and an exclamation mark `!`:

 ```